wp-plugins/ctabs/readme.txt

 2. cTabs option page.

 == Changelog ==

+= 1.2.1 =
+* Fixed - Issue that broke tabs.

+= 1.2 =
+* Added - Don't show nasty head css when not using the tabs.

 = 1.1 =
 * Added ability to use other plugin shortcodes inside a tab.